Canning Potatoes

 potato.

-clean, remove any air bubbles and place your lids.
+Wipe the rims clean, remove any air bubbles and place your lids.

-For more details follow
+For more details on using a pressure canner follow pressure

 canning instructions.